 Surprisingly, the English word "rapture" does not occur at all in the King James, New King James, NIV, or other modern translation of the Bible!
 In fact, the word itself did not come into existence until around the very late 1500s A.D.
 Among many Christians, especially those in certain parts of the Protestant world, the meaning of the rapture is a snatching up to heaven of true Christians who are still alive just before or during the Great Tribulation.

 Many believers rest their hope in what they believe is a rapture of saints based on only two Bible verses written by the Apostle Paul.

 Because the Lord Himself shall descend from heaven with a shout of command, with the voice of an archangel and with the trumpet of God; and the dead in Christ shall rise first;

-"For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God.
-And the dead in Christ will rise first.
-Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.
-And thus we shall always be with the Lord."
-(1Thessalonians 4:16 - 17, NKJV throughout)
+Then we who are alive and remain shall be caught up together with them in the clouds for the meeting with the Lord in the air; and so shall we always be with the Lord.
+(1Thessalonians 4:16 - 17, HBFV).

-Jesus told his disciples, in regard to the exact time of his return to earth and the establishment of his kingdom:
+Jesus told his disciples, in regard to the exact time of his return to earth and the establishment of his kingdom, the following.

-In spite of these direct statements from Jesus, there have been those throughout history who have dogmatically predicted the day of the rapture and/or the day of Jesus' return to earth.
+In spite of these direct statements from Jesus, there have been those throughout history who have dogmatically tried to predict the day of the rapture, or the day of Jesus' return to earth, or both.
 Religious leaders foolish enough to "set dates" have been embarrassed and discredited when their predicted date quietly comes and goes.

-The lesson of history is that believers TODAY need to be VERY wary of any teacher or preacher who says he or she knows the date of Jesus' second coming.
+The lesson of history is that believers today need to be very wary of any teacher or preacher who says he or she knows the date of the rapture and Jesus' second coming.
 Such people should be avoided as they are clearly contradicting what is written in the Bible.